WARR0N/HondaFit-Data/README.md

 # HondaFit-Data
-SQL Data Analysis of Honda Fit Engine Performance and Fuel Efficiency Project Goals:
-The goal of this project is to analyze the performance and efficiency of a Honda Fit based on data related to engine RPM, coolant temperature, engine load, and fuel levels.
-The analysis aims to uncover patterns and correlations in engine behavior and fuel consumption under various operating conditions.
+SQL Data Analysis of Honda Fit Engine Performance and Fuel Efficiency The project analyzes Honda Fit performance data, focusing on engine RPM, coolant temperature, engine load, and fuel levels.
+Objectives include uncovering patterns and relationships in engine performance and fuel efficiency, helping to understand how the vehicle responds to different driving conditions.

 Key objectives: